MaxBish/runZero_Scripts/sdk-sample-scripts-starlark/Trellix/README.md

-# Custom Integration: FireEye HX Asset Importer
+# Custom Integration: Trellix Asset Importer

 This integration script connects to the FireEye Helix/HX API to retrieve host asset information and import it into runZero as assets.